felixli1998/FYP-24_DCS__CodeAbility-Crew_EcoYah/README.md

 ## Server

 > Before running the server, ensure that you have a `.env` file under the `server` folder with the `PORT=8000`.
-Ideally, your .env should be of this following format
+Ideally, your `.env` should be of this following format.
+Created an `.env.production` file too if you are going to be building this.
+The URL should be "https://<*.com>" without trailing back slashes.
 ```
 PORT=XXXX
 DATABASE_USER=xxxx